PaulaMihalcea/Procedural-Terrain/README.md

 ---

-<i>The main script file (`proceduralTerrain.js`) has been <b>heavily commented</b> in the hopes that people trying to re-create this project will better understand how the scene and terrain generation works, since the author has deemed insufficiently documented other similar projects found around the web.</i>
+<i>The main script file, `proceduralTerrain.js`, has been <b>heavily commented</b> in the hopes that people trying to re-create this project will better understand how the scene and terrain generation works, since the author has deemed insufficiently documented other similar projects found around the web.</i>